Job Market Paper

 Abstract: Why do storefronts remain empty for more than a year in some of the world’s highest-rent retail districts?
 We construct and estimate a dynamic, two-sided model of storefront leasing to investigate possible explanations using data from New York City.
 The model incorporates salient features of the retail leasing market: heterogeneous tenant quality, high move-in costs, search frictions, asymmetric contract dissolution costs for landlords and tenants, and aggregate uncertainty in downstream retail demand.
 We estimate the model parameters by matching quarterly vacancy rates, lease-up rates, and tenant exit rates from a comprehensive, high-frequency storefront tracking service, combined with micro data on commercial leases.
 We find that tenant heterogeneity and move-in costs jointly explain long-run vacancy by generating dispersion in match surplus and therefore option value for landlords.
 In a counterfactual exercise, eliminating either feature results in vacancy rates of close to zero.
 Search frictions and aggregate uncertainty play much smaller roles.
 Finally, we use the estimated model to quantify the impact of a retail vacancy tax on long-run vacancy rates, average rents, and social welfare.
 Vacancies would have to generate negative externalities of $29.68 per square foot per quarter (about half of average rents) to justify a 1% vacancy tax on assessed property values.

-Abstract: We document the rise of storefront vacancies in prime retail locations, a phenomenon we refer to as high-rent blight, in America’s largest and most expensive urban retail market: Manhattan.
-We identify a little-known contracting feature between retail landlord and their bankers that generates vacancies in the downstream market for retail space.
+Abstract: We document the rise of storefront vacancies in prime retail locations, a phenomenon we refer to as high- rent blight, in America’s largest and most expensive urban retail market: Manhattan.
+We identify a little- known contracting feature between retail landlord and their bankers that generates vacancies in the downstream market for retail space.
 Specifically, widespread covenants in commercial mortgage agreements impose rent floors for any new leases landlords may sign with tenants, short-circuiting the price mechanism in times of low demand for retail space.
-Quasi-experimental estimates suggest that binding rent floors imposed by mortgage covenants substantially reduce the probability of occupancy.
-We microfound this contracting feature as the solution to a moral hazard problem between landlords and banks.
-We show that while rent floor covenants increase vacancies, their absence reduces credit supply to landlords.
+Quasi-experimental estimates suggest that binding rent floors imposed by mortgage covenants substantially reduce the probability of occupancy, and we show in counterfactual exercises that covenants may have increased vacancy rates by as much as 14% over the 2016 to 2020 period.

 Abstract: The years following the Great Recession were challenging for forecasters.
 Unlike other deep downturns, this recession was not followed by a swift recovery, but instead generated a sizable and persistent output gap that was not accompanied by deflation as a traditional Phillips curve relationship would have predicted.
 Moreover, the zero lower bound and unconventional monetary policy generated an unprecedented policy environment.
 We document the actual real-time forecasting performance of the New York Fed dynamic stochastic general equilibrium (DSGE) model during this period and explain the results using the pseudo real-time forecasting performance results from a battery of DSGE models.
 We find the New York Fed DSGE model’s forecasting accuracy to be comparable to that of private forecasters, and notably better for output growth than the median forecasts from the FOMC’s Summary of Economic Projections.
 The model’s financial frictions were key in obtaining these results, as they implied a slow recovery following the financial crisis.